ghiberti85/ignite-pizza-shop-web/README.md

 ## 🛠 About

-The Pizza Show Web project is a dashboard designed for restaurant owners participating in delivery applications.
+The Pizza Shop Web project is a dashboard designed for restaurant owners participating in delivery applications.

 - It allows tracking metrics such as monthly and daily orders, visualizing charts, and accessing details for each order.